iCliniq Logo

 Hello,

-The AV block is not caused by the Azithromycin but instead caused by the Lyme disease itself due to some inflammatory process that occurs in the heart as a result of the Lyme organisms in the heart tissue.
-In my experience of dealing with patients, normally antibiotics therapy is three to four weeks and ECG symptoms cleared up in a maximum of six weeks.
-If you develop symptoms like that of flu, palpitations, shortness of breath or appearance of rashes, then please go to the hospital as you might not be responding to treatment.
-But in the absence of symptoms, there is no cause for worry.
-You can repeat the ECG test after three weeks to see the change in ECG.
+The AV block is not caused by Azithromycin; rather, it is due to Lyme disease itself, resulting from an inflammatory process that occurs in the heart as a consequence of the Lyme organisms in the heart tissue.
+In my experience with patients, antibiotic therapy typically lasts three to four weeks, and ECG symptoms usually resolve within a maximum of six weeks.
+If you develop flu-like symptoms, palpitations, shortness of breath, or a rash, please go to the hospital, as you may not be responding to treatment.
+However, in the absence of these symptoms, there is no cause for concern.
+You can repeat the ECG test after three weeks to monitor any changes.
 Hopefully, it should have resolved by then.
-Thank you.
-Take care.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!